teslamotors/vehicle-command/pkg/protocol/protocol.md

  * The vehicle sets `signedMessageStatus` to indicate protocol-layer errors.
    [Application-layer errors](#Response-handling) appear in `protobuf_message_as_bytes`.
  * The `flags` field is a bit mask of `universal_message.Flags` values.
-There is currently no need for clients to use this field; future versions of the protocol may use this field to add authenticated data that is discarded by older vehicles.
+   Vehicles authenticate this value, but ignore unrecognized bits.
+Clients should always set the `FLAG_ENCRYPT_RESPONSE` bit, which instructs vehicles with compatible firmware (2024.38+) to encrypt the response.

 ## Decoding messages